 The Holy Family (redux)

-On the Fall 1995 price list the white version is $495 and the color $575.
-On the 1999 price list these colorways are combined at $595 because it was considered a “nativity piece.”
+On the Fall 1995 price list the white/gold version is $495 and the color one is $575.

 It is interesting that although all the other Hall of Fame pieces are downsized exact replicas of closed limited editions and retired open editions, this one is not taken from either the original 1950s Holy Family Porcelain Mural in the first nativity set or from the Pillar of Families sculpture of the same era.
 The reason is probably because neither of those originated with Cybis but instead were cast from molds bought from and copyrighted by the Atlantic Mold Company.
 This is why Cybis departed from their HOF habit of adding the Roman numeral II to the name of the replica; they could not call it “Holy Family II” because it is not taken from the 1950s Holy Family mold, and so they named this new piece the Nativity, Holy Family instead.
 Ah, semantics!

 Images of Cybis porcelain sculptures are provided for informational and educational purposes only.
 All photographs are copyrighted by their owner as indicated via watermark.
-Images bearing a Cybis watermark appear here by kind permission of Cybis, Inc. for use solely as reference material herein.
 Please see the copyright notice in the footer and sidebar for important information regarding the text that appears within this website.